FEAScript/FEAScript-core/examples/frontPropagationScript/SolidificationFront2D/README.md

 <img src="https://feascript.github.io/FEAScript-website/assets/FEAScriptFrontPropagation.png" width="80" alt="FEAScript Front Propagation Logo">

-## Solidification Front Propagation in a Two-Dimensional Domain
+## Solidification Front Propagation in a 2D Domain

-This example demonstrates solving an eikonal equation in a two-dimensional domain using the FEAScript library.
+This example demonstrates solving an eikonal equation in a 2D domain using the FEAScript library.
 The problem represents a typical solidification front propagation scenario, where the objective is to track the movement of an interface, such as in metal cooling or crystal growth processes.

 ### Instructions